Simone Dell'Agnello: Livorno

 In 2011–12 season he returned to Livorno in a co-ownership deal, as part of the deal of Francesco Bardi to Inter in a co-ownership deal, which Livorno also signed Luca Siligardi in a co-ownership deal.
 Dell'Agnello made his competitive debut in 2011–12 Coppa Italia third round, substituted Paulinho, losing to Chievo 0–1.
 In November he faced an anterior cruciate ligament injury in his right leg.
 In June 2012 the co-ownership deals were terminated.

 In the 2012–13 Serie B season he scored his first goal for Livorno against Ascoli in Ascoli-Livorno 1-5.
 The team promoted to Serie A at the end of season.

 Loan career

-On 11 July 2013 he was signed by Lega Pro Prima Divisione club South Tyrol in a temporary deal.
+On 11 July 2013 he was signed by Lega Pro Prima Divisione club Südtirol in a temporary deal.
 In summer 2014 he was signed by Barletta.

 On 10 September 2015 Dell'Agnello was signed by Savona in a temporary deal.